kapilgorve/personal-website/src/pages/blog/push-notification-react-native/index.md

 2. Listen to notification.

 ### Ask for permission
 To start listening to notification, we have to ask for user's permission first.
 We want to ask for permission when the user opens app.
-So we will be adding code to `App.js`.
+So we will be adding code to the root file `App.js`.
 Follow these steps:-
 1. Import firebase module.
 ```javascript